TestCentricity/testcentricity_web/README.md

 ![Gem Downloads](https://img.shields.io/gem/dt/testcentricity_web) ![Maintained](https://img.shields.io/maintenance/yes/2022)

-The TestCentricity™ Web core generic framework for desktop and mobile web browser-based app testing implements a Page Object Model DSL for use with Cucumber, Capybara (version 3.x), and Selenium-Webdriver (version 4.x).
+The TestCentricity™ Web core framework for desktop and mobile web browser-based app testing implements a Page Object Model DSL for use with Cucumber, Capybara (version 3.x), and Selenium-Webdriver (version 4.x).
 It also facilitates the configuration of the appropriate
 Selenium-Webdriver capabilities required to establish a connection with a local or cloud hosted desktop or mobile web browser.

 The TestCentricity™ Web gem supports running automated tests against the following web test targets: